Harry Potter & the Philosopher's Stone: Take Two

 When Harry walked in, there was a sudden hush and then the conversations resumed.

 Fortunately, Dumbledore arrived moments later.
-The babble died away.
+The babble quickly died away without the Headmaster having to utter a word.
+Or a spell.

 "Another year gone!" he said cheerfully.
 "And I must trouble you with an old man's wheezing flimflam before we sink our teeth into our delicious feast.
 What a year it has been!
 Hopefully your heads are a little fuller than they were . . . you have the whole summer ahead to get them nice and empty before next year starts . . .